Eternal-Monke/M1ps/README.md

 - SW
 - SB

-NOTE: this is still under construction. the input file needs to be in binary format
+NOTE: this is still under construction. the input file needs to be in binary format for this to work